WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite install -h
 ```

 There is also the `--rstudio-addin` option which will install the `RSuiteRStudio` package.
-The RSuiteRStudio package is an RSuite addin which provides menu items for RSuite functionalities.
+The RSuiteRStudio package is an RStudio addin which provides menu items for RSuite functionalities.
 Currently the following features are supported:

 * project starting
 * package starting